NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Caustic Nectar.md

 **Prerequisites** ardande trait, plant trait, or wood trait
 * * *
 You have specialized glands inside your throat, which produce acidic nectar that you can spit long distances.
 You gain a nectar ranged unarmed attack with a range increment of 20 feet that deals 1d4 acid damage.
-On a critical hit, the target is additionally [[Conditions/Sickened|Sickened 1]].
+On a critical hit, the target is additionally [[Sickened|Sickened 1]].
 Your nectar doesn't add critical specialization effects.
 You're immune to your own nectar.

 * * *